On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions

 \section{Experiments}

 The main objective of our experiments is to investigate the effect of different forms of noise distribution ${\mathbb Q}$ in the WCC models on the training of embedding and the achieved performance thereby.
-The approach taking in this study is first training word embeddings using a given corpus and then evaluating the quality of the embeddings using a set of downstream benchmark datasets.
+The approach taken in this study is first to train word embeddings using a given corpus, and then to evaluate the quality of the embeddings using a set of downstream benchmark datasets.